cloudbees-days/sda-k8s-best-practices/labs/managed-masters/managed-masters.md

 3. Create the bundle files within the Team Master folder:
 4. Copy to the Operations Center ***jcasc-bundles-store*** directory with `kubectl`:
 5. Restart the Team Master

-## JCasC at Scale

-Use `yq` to merge a based JCasC yaml file with a Managed Master specific JCasC yaml.